cmayoral99/virtual-metric/README.md

+# Report on Results and Analysis of the Virtual Metric in the Turtlesim Simulation.
+## 1. Code

 The presented code effectively implements a virtual angular control metric using a proportional controller, striking a balance between precision and simplicity.
 Constant reading of the angular position and dynamic error calculation enable fine control that emulates a physical encoder’s function.

 The inclusion of the return-to-zero procedure and wait period represent practical measures to avoid cumulative errors and simulate real dispensing scenarios, thus ensuring safety and reliability in medication delivery.